 You’re in for a real treat when it comes to the restaurants in Reykjavik.
 The variety is stunning, the food presentation is eye popping, and the atmosphere is fantastic.
 Eating out in Reykjavik can be one of the highlights of a trip there (although rather expensive, so be prepared!).
 If you’re a vegan or vegetarian, you’ll be happy to hear there are plenty of choices for you too!

-While there are dozens of choices for both what and where to eat, even in winter many of the restaurants are fully booked and require an advanced reservation.
-But when you start planning a trip to Reykjavik, Iceland, I strongly suggest you also plan what and where you’re going to eat while you’re there and start making reservations, or you’ll end up being disappointed.
+While there are dozens of choices for both what and where to eat, even in winter many Reykjavik restaurants are fully booked and require a reservation.
+When you start planning a trip to Reykjavik, I strongly suggest you also plan what and where you’re going to eat and make reservations, or you may end up being disappointed.

 What to Eat in Reykjavik

 Let’s start with what you should be ordering in Reykjavik, and throughout Iceland, so you can choose what you’d like to try, then find the restaurant that serves it.
 There are so many ingredients and products in Iceland that aren’t used elsewhere, so it’s a true adventure to eat there.
 As a foodie, you’ll be blown away by the choices.
 Likewise, if you’re not an adventurous eater, you might be a little thrown off.

 - Langoustine – They call it lobster on almost every menu, but it’s actually langoustine, a cousin of the lobster.
 Langoustine can be found in salt water and oceans, and they grow to only a quarter of the size of lobsters.
 They have a very sweet and succulent meat in their tails.
 Other seafood like salmon, cod and haddock are popular as well.